 HOW TO DO IT

-- Identify the organization you want to pass the resolution such as your city council, county board of supervisors, civic organizations, and chambers of commerce to adopt a resolution.
+- Consider working with nonpartisan organizations such as your city council, county board of supervisors, civic organizations, and chambers of commerce to adopt a resolution.

 - Identify likely allies who are members of the organization and ask to meet with them.
 Share your resolution and ask for their support of its adoption.
 If they’re supportive, ask if they are willing to introduce the resolution, and for any advice or insights they can provide on getting it adopted.